ariannasantiago/SES-app/README.md

 - Note: first commit is attributed to a friend who was logged into her git on my computer.
 Her computer had crashed while working on a project, so she used my machine to rewrite and submit it.
 I didn't know to check the active git user before doing my first commit, but fixed it afterwards.

 ## **What I Learned**
 This project was my first foray into web development, and seemed very overwhelming at first.
 However, I thoroughly enjoyed immersing myself in through online tutorials and the C1 SES office hours, and building upon my existing knowledge of basic program design and data structures.
 It was fun to utilize an API for the first time, and I'm excited to apply my new skills in other contexts.
+It was a fun challenge to learn how to use .json responses, especially with the nested arrays.
 I also learned how use GitHub and gain a decent grasp of Git commands, and I thought it was cool to deploy my first GitHub page!
 I look forward to continually improving upon this website, and implementing more features and functionality.

 ## **To Dos/Action Items**
 - Allow users to input a date range and return corresponding results (potentially via a second "moviesFiltered" state array which is populated from general "movies" state array via a modification of LoadMore's fetch branch)